ncandio/Health_Check_PostgreSQL/README.md

   - When Dask is enabled, a dashboard URL will be displayed at startup for monitoring tasks (typically at http://localhost:8787)
   - The Dask console is available at http://localhost:8787 and the URL is logged at 10-second intervals for easy access
 - Configuration supports 1000 websites with regex pattern matching
-- Comprehensive test suite for scheduler, database, and website monitoring
+- Comprehensive test suite for scheduler, database, and website monitoring at different scales
 - Connects to a PostgreSQL database (configured in config.json)

 ## Installation